VanillaVulture/Wallpaper/README.md

-Used To change the wallpaper on heavily AdminBlocked computers, To use DefaultAHSwallpaper.ps1, just copy the code and paste it in PowerShell and hit enter and wait about a second
+Used To change the wallpaper on heavily AdminBlocked computers.

+To use DefaultAHSwallpaper.ps1, just copy the code and paste it in PowerShell and hit enter and wait about a second.

 To use RestoreWallpaper.ps1